freewu/algorithms/README.md

 [3174.
 Clear Digits](./leetcode/3174-ClearDigits.go)
 [3258.
 Count Substrings That Satisfy K-Constraint I](./leetcode/3258-CountSubstringsThatSatisfyKConstraintI.go)
 [3261.
 Count Substrings That Satisfy K-Constraint II](./leetcode/3261-CountSubstringsThatSatisfyKConstraintII.go)
-3298.
-Count Substrings That Can Be Rearranged to Contain a String II [3297.
+[3297.
 Count Substrings That Can Be Rearranged to Contain a String I](./leetcode/3297-CountSubstringsThatCanBeRearrangedToContainAStringI.go)
 [3298.
 Count Substrings That Can Be Rearranged to Contain a String II](./leetcode/3298-CountSubstringsThatCanBeRearrangedToContainAStringII.go)
 [3305.
 Count of Substrings Containing Every Vowel and K Consonants I](./leetcode/3305-CountOfSubstringsContainingEveryVowelAndKConsonantsI.go)